 Although, the recommendations discussed in this article are targeted at HTML5 forms, yet these are equally applicable to XFA-based PDF Forms.
 These best practices collectively contribute to the overall performance of HTML5 forms.
 It requires a careful planning to develop efficient and productive forms.
 Let’s get started:

 Generally, an XFA form has multiple elements.
 For example, table, text field, and images.
-Every element has a number of properties to control the behavior and appearance of the element.
+Every element has several properties to control the behavior and appearance of the element.
 When an XFA form is rendered in HTML5 format, all XFA elements, and the corresponding properties are converted to Model or HTML DOM nodes.
 These nodes add to the size and complexity of a DOM.
 Making the HTML5 form slow to render.

 It is easier for the browsers to render a leaner DOM.
 So, you can perform the following optimizations on an XFA form to reduce the number of nodes.
 Therefore, generate a lean DOM structure: